Introduction of Ben Jing: Shen Nong Ben Cao Jing

 Introduction of Ben Jing.

-The author is unknown, and "Shennong" is a pretext for authorship.
-Since ancient times, there have been different theories about when it was compiled, including during the Qin and Han dynasties or the Warring States period.
-The original book did not survive until today; the current book was collected and compiled by later generations from a collection of ancient herbal books.
-The book was first recorded in the Sui Shu-Jing Ji Zhi (The book of Sui-book of records), "Shen Nong Ben Cao, four volumes, supplemented notes by Lei Gong."
-Throughout the ages, various versions have emerged from handed-down copies and annotated copies.
-The earliest surviving compilation is a compilation copy Shennong Benjing by Lu Fu in the Ming dynasty (1616 AD).
-A widely circulated compilation is the Shennong Bencaojing by Sun Xingyan and Sun Fengyi in the Qing dynasty (1799 AD).
+The author is unknown, and “Shennong” is a pseudonymous attribution.
+Since ancient times, scholars have proposed differing theories regarding its compilation period—ranging from the Warring States period to the Qin and Han dynasties.
+The original text did not survive; the current version was reconstructed by later generations from fragments preserved in ancient herbal compendia.
+The work was first recorded in the Sui Shu • Jing Ji Zhi (Book of Sui • Treatise on Classics and Literature) as "Shen Nong Ben Cao, four juan, with supplementary notes by Lei Gong."
+Over time, numerous transmitted and annotated versions emerged.
+The earliest extant compilation is Lu Fu’s Shennong Benjing, compiled during the Ming dynasty (1616 CE).
+A widely circulated and influential edition is the Shennong Bencaojing collated by Sun Xingyan and Sun Fengyi during the Qing dynasty (1799 CE).

-The Shennong Ben Cao Jing is the earliest surviving pharmacological monograph, and the first systematic summary of China's early clinical experience in the use of herbs.
-It is regarded as a classic work of traditional Chinese medicine.
-The book is divided into three volumes; it records 365 kinds of herbs, including 252 kinds of botanical herbs, 67 kinds of animal medicines, and 46 kinds of mineral medicines.
-The herbs are classified as the upper grade, the middle grade, and the lower grade, and are described in concise and simple text.
-It has become the essence of the theory of traditional Chinese medicine.
+The Shennong Ben Cao Jing is the earliest surviving pharmacological monograph and the first systematic summary of China’s early clinical experience in herbal medicine.
+It is regarded as a foundational classic of traditional Chinese medicine.
+The text is divided into three volumes and records 365 medicinal substances: 252 botanicals, 67 animal-derived medicines, and 46 mineral-based medicines.
+These are classified into three grades—superior (shang pin), medium (zhong pin), and inferior (xia pin)—and described in concise, straightforward language.
+Its classifications and descriptions became central to the theoretical development of traditional Chinese medicine.

 References: